khuranadhruv18/discourz/docs/Panupong_Leenawarat_submission_03.md

 Our group have done the user authentication and interaction since we submitted project 2.
-For the project 3, I worked on a
+For the project 3, I worked on profile and edit profile pages.
+Now it is able to show user's name in profile page.
+Also,I removed unnecessary codes and make the code more clean and easier to follow.
+I fixed some bugs in edit profile html with edited html.
+The bugs cause some error when I reformatted the html file.
+I modified views.py.
+We are handing on the live debate and the live discussion part.

+Currently, I am adding categories in profile which allows user to receive polls and debates specific with his interests.
+For future usages, we displays lists polls and profiles depend on what topics the user interested in home page.
+However, this is not included in the submission 3 since it does not work synchronize with other parts of projects yet.

+There is no major update for project 3.
+Overall, we focus on demonstrate sign in, sign out and user experience.